contao/docs/docs/dev/framework/front-end-modules.md

 ```

 In this example the service tag was implemented via annotations.
 The controller itself
-processes the request and simply checks, if it was a POST request.
+processes the request and checks, if it was a POST request.
 In that case, the
 redirect page is loaded via Contao's model functionality and a `RedirectResponseException`
 is thrown to redirect to that page.